nerd-bear/Memo/README.md

 ## Introduction

-CRAC Bot is a versatile, all-purpose Discord bot designed to enhance server management and user interaction.
-Currently in active development, CRAC Bot offers a wide range of features from moderation tools to fun commands, making it a valuable addition to any Discord server.
+Memo Bot is a versatile, all-purpose Discord bot designed to enhance server management and user interaction.
+Currently in active development, Memo Bot offers a wide range of features from moderation tools to fun commands, making it a valuable addition to any Discord server.

 ## Features